-School dinners are cooked on the premises and children are able to choose from a varied menu, including items for special diets such as vegetarian.
+School dinners are provided by our catering company, Pabulum.
+Meals are prepared and cooked on the premises and children are able to choose from a varied menu, including items for special diets such as vegetarian.
 We operate a three week menu system, with a different weekly menu being offered over the 3 week period.
-This is our menu:
+This is our current menu which will run until October 2023.

 How to pay